 How to Register a Missouri Fox Trotting Horse

-Prior to the registration being completed, the sire and the dam must both have DNA on file with the MFTHBA office.
-DNA kits should be ordered from the MFTHBA.
+Prior to the registration being completed, the foal, the sire and the dam must all have DNA on file with the MFTHBA office.
+DNA kits must be ordered from the MFTHBA.
 The MFTHBA recommends that mare owners confirm that the stallion has been DNA tested prior to breeding to the stallion.
 If your foal will be conceived by artificial insemination utilizing shipped semen or embryo transfer, there are additional requirements.
 More specifics on these requirements can be found on the Frequently Asked Questions page and in the MFTHBA Rule Book.

 The actual process to submit the initial registration is simple.
 If you prefer to register your foal electronically, click here.

-What is the cost to register a stallion, gelding, and mare (18 months or older)?
+What is the cost to register a stallion, gelding, and mare (18 months to 3 years)?

 You will use the Application for Registration form to register all three.